db47h/hwsim/README.md

 ## Project Status

-Not all the feature I have in mind are implemented yet but I don't really have plans for any form of GUI, so please don't ask, yet.
+Not all the features I have in mind are implemented yet.
 TODO's with high priority are listed in the issue tracker.
 Contributions welcome!

+I don't really have plans for any form of GUI yet, so please don't ask.

 ## Implementation details